carmtsang/fullstack-test/README.md

 Have feedback for how we could make this assignment better?
 Please let us know.

-Not too sure what 'As an anonymous user I can retrieve the list of coment entries, sorted by creation time.' means, I'm assuming it means it displays the list of comments in ascending order.
+I don't know what 'As an anonymous user I can retrieve the list of coment entries, sorted by creation time.' means, I'm assuming it means it displays the list of comments in ascending order.